Casino House Edge Explained: How Casinos Make Money

 The blackjack house edge percentage is low because player decisions influence the outcome.
 Using optimal strategy can significantly reduce the casino advantage.

 Roulette works differently.
-Roulette house edge explained: American wheels include two green pockets (0 and 00), which significantly increases the casino advantage.
+American wheels include two green pockets, 0 and 00, which significantly increase the casino advantage.

-Casinos also use the RTP, return to player, angle.
+Casinos also use the RTP, or return to player, angle.
+The relationship is simple: House Edge = 100% − RTP.

 House Edge vs RTP